Skip to main content

 • “Gunvolt 3 has great gameplay and it's so much fun.”

-• “Great collection of the main Gunvolt trilogy, delivering both the definitive version of Gunvolt 1 as well as subtle enhancements for the other two games, like new voice recordings for Gunvolt 2 due to a switch in voice actors in later titles, bringing them to parity, new mechanics in Gunvolt 3 allowing you to prevent bosses from entering their 'second wind' phase, and general polish across the board as well as the inclusion of previously Japan-exclusive audio dramas for those heavily invested in the game's story.”
+• “Great collection of the main Gunvolt trilogy, delivering both the definitive version of Gunvolt 1 as well as subtle enhancements for the other two games, like new voice recordings for Gunvolt 2 due to a switch in voice actors, new mechanics in Gunvolt 3 allowing you to prevent bosses from entering their 'second wind' phase, and general polish across the board.”

-• “The tag and shock mechanic on Gunvolt is a unique take on the side-scrolling shoot 'em up formula, but it can ultimately feel like it requires players to keep stopping while playing because in order to do any real damage, you're going to need to fully tag enemies.”
+• “The tag and shock mechanic on Gunvolt is a unique take on the side-scrolling shoot-'em-up formula, but it can ultimately feel like it requires players to keep stopping while playing because to do any real damage, you're going to need to fully tag enemies.”

-• “Gunvolt 2 is more of the same; it's got a slightly more interesting system for crafting and equipping parts on Gunvolt, but his gameplay loop still suffers from the same tag and bag flaws.”
+• “Gunvolt 2 is more of the same.
+It has a slightly more interesting system for crafting and equipping parts on Gunvolt, but its gameplay loop still suffers from the same tag-and-bag flaws.”

 • music